exilesprx/postgres-upgrader/README.md

 # PostgreSQL Upgrader

 A specialized tool for managing PostgreSQL upgrades in Docker Compose environments.
-This tool helps you identify and select Docker Compose services and their associated volumes for PostgreSQL upgrade operations.
+This tool uses Docker Compose's own resolution engine to analyze your project configuration and help you identify and select services and their associated volumes for PostgreSQL upgrade operations.

 ## Features

-- 🔍 **Interactive Service Selection**: Choose from available Docker Compose services
-- 📦 **Volume Identification**: Identify main and backup volumes for PostgreSQL services
+- 🔍 **Smart Configuration Parsing**: Uses `docker compose config` for accurate, resolved configuration analysis
 - 🎯 **Upgrade-Focused**: Specifically designed for PostgreSQL upgrade workflows
-- 🖥️ **User-Friendly CLI**: Interactive prompts with arrow-key navigation
+- 🖥️ **No File Path Dependencies**: Works from any Docker Compose project directory
 - 📝 **Intuitive Interface**: Interactive prompts with arrow-key navigation
 - ✅ **Well-Tested**: Comprehensive test suite with 15+ tests